Washington, DC files lawsuit to stop Trump deployment of National Guard

 The Trump administration has given no clear timeline on when the deployment, which began in mid-August, will end.

-He has framed sending in the about 2,300 National Guard troops as part of a wider effort to crack down on crime and to help beautify public spaces.
+He has framed sending in the about 2,300 National Guard troops and an additional 1871 federal law enforcement, as part of a wider effort to crack down on crime and to help beautify public spaces.

 In declaring a “crime emergency” in August, the Trump administration also took control of local police in Washington, DC, which is a federal district but maintains some self-governance via the Home Rule Act of 1973.

 In his legal challenge, Schwalb said the deployment violates the Home Rule Act.
-He also said that National Guard troops had been “deputided by the US Marshals to perform law enforcement functions in DC” in violation of the Posse Comitatus Act.
+He also said that National Guard troops had been “deputised by the US Marshals to perform law enforcement functions in DC” in violation of the Posse Comitatus Act of 1878.

-Schawlb had previously sued the Trump administration after Attorney General Pam Bondi sought to replace the Metropolitan Police Department’s chief with the head of the Drug Enforcement Administration.
+Schwalb had previously sued the Trump administration after Attorney General Pam Bondi sought to replace the Metropolitan Police Department’s chief with the head of the Drug Enforcement Administration.
 The administration later moved away from the move.

 Local officials have criticised the increased federal control, arguing that more funding from Congress would better help to address crime in the city.